snophey/baselhack_2024/documentation/README.md

 cd ..
 rm -rf ShortGPT
 ```

+There are a few changes we had to make to the files in order it to work.
+Please contact Kevin Yar for those details.

 ## How to run it
 The application is continuously built and deployed to our Kubernetes cluster.
 The staging environment is available at